zk-phi/elemental-theme/Readme.md

 `elemental-theme` is desined to play the role 2 well, in a organized way.
 And the role 1 is left for the users.

-### But how ?

-`elemental-theme` first defines some special faces (called "elemental" faces), and makes all other supported faces be derived from these "elemental" faces (powered by the built-in inheritance mechanism).
-This way you can customize the whole theme by just modifying several "elemental" faces.
-Other faces automatically follow the changes.

-### Related works

-- `base16-emacs`
-- `emacs-color-theme-solarized`

-They both have ability to generate a color theme from a color palette, so that they can act like "color theme framework"s.

-`elemental-theme` is, unlike these theme frameworks, just a "color theme" which is well organized with the built-in inheritance mechanism.
-So `elemental-theme` can be customized dynamically (without need to "re-generate" the theme when you make changes), and works well with not just colors but any face attributes like `bold`, `italic` etc.

-`elemental-theme` also defines some utility faces (called "semantic" faces), to provide an abstraction layer of faces.
-For an example, `org-link` and `markdown-link-face` both inherit the same "semantic" face `elemental-reference`, which is then derived from some "elemental" faces.
-This kind of abstraction helps to support new packages in a consistent way, and keep the theme organized (kinda like molecules in "Atomic Design").
-Moreover, `elemental-theme` does not inhibit users to modify these "semantic" faces, so that you may redefine how `reference` should look like, if you want (make it italic, instead of underlined, for an example).

 ## Installation